-Sail in stunning Sardinia this September
+Sail in stunning Sardinia in 2018

 The easiest airport to get to Portisco is Olbia Airport in North East Sardinia.
 This is handily serviced by EasyJet from London Luton and Gatwick, amongst other operators.
 With flights starting at just £250 per person return, a September break to Sardinia could be a very affordable option, coming in at around £500 for the week for accommodation and flights.
 New to sailing?
 A skipper for the week is just €1050 for the week split between your crew.

 Setting sail from Portisco you can reach the La Maddalena archipelago in just a few hours.
 Explore the stunning National Park on Caprera and go for a swim on (suitably nick-named) Tahiti Beach.
 Exploring further afield, we recommend heading to the islands of Budelli, Spargi and Sant Maria, for some of the most incredible swim stops we have ever seen.

 If you’re a history buff the short 12 mile sail from these island over to Bonfacio is well worth it.
 The castle nestled in the cliffs of the harbour entrance is a unique sight to behold.
 A sail south to Santa Teresa, with the prevailing North West wind behind you, followed by a sail back along the coast to Portisco offers a brilliant end to your island hopping adventure.